 - One by a faculty member (either academic or clinical); and

 - One by someone who has supervised your work.
 Preferably, this letter will be written by a lawyer who has overseen your legal work.
-If you wish for your host organization to write this recommendation based on your prior work for that organization, then the organization must submit two letters.
+If you wish for your host organization to write this recommendation based on your prior work for that organization, then the organization must submit two letters (their host commitment letter and a recommendation letter).

 - Your law school transcript.
 This may be either official or unofficial, as long as the scan is legible.